-Title of policy: Safeguarding and Child Protection Policy

-Author and policy owner in the Executive Team: Acting Director of School Improvement

-Version number: 2

-Date approved: 2 nd Aug 2023

-Approved by: Trust Board

-Date of next review: August 2024

-Document review and editor al updates:

-Version control Date Key revisions included

-Version 1 August 2022 Fully revised policy to meet annual review of KCSIE and all legislation issued for the new academic year.
-All academies - updated policy to meet local safeguarding procedures for 2022- 23

-Version 2 August 2023 Fully revised policy to meet annual review of KCSIE and all legislation issued for the new academic year.
-All academies - updated policy to meet local safeguarding procedures for 2023-
+Title of policy: Safeguarding and Child Protection Policy Author and policy owner in the Central Team: Director of Performance and Standards (with responsibility for Safeguarding) Version number: 3 3 Date approved: July 2024 Approved by: Trust Board Date of next review: July 2025 Document review and editoria Document review and editorial updates: Version control Date Key revisions included Version 1 August 2022 Fully revised policy to meet annual review of KCSIE and all legislation issued for the new academic year.
+All academies - updated policy to meet local safeguarding procedures for 2022- 23 Version 2 August 2023 Fully revised policy to meet annual review of KCSIE and all legislation issued for the new academic year.
+All academies - updated policy to meet local safeguarding procedures for 2023- 24 Version 3 July 2024 Fully revised policy to meet annual review of KCSIE and all legislation issued for the new academic year.
+All academies - updated policy to meet local safeguarding procedures for 2024- 25

-24

-24

-24